Board of trustees

 Steven Holliday, Chairman

-Steve Holliday is Chief Executive of National Grid plc and has also been a Non Executive Director of Marks & Spencer plc since 2004.
+Steve Holliday is Chief Executive of National Grid plc.
 Steve is a fellow of the Royal Academy of Engineers and a chartered member of the Institute of Gas Engineering and Managers.
 He volunteers his time to lead a number of skills, STEM and sustainable energy related activities for Business in the Community and chairs the UK Business Council for Sustainable Energy.

 Harish is Principal of PRM Diversity Consultants, which helps organisations to develop and achieve their diversity objectives and strategies in sustainable ways.
 He founded PRM in 2001 after a 22 year career at Esso, Rover Group and Arthur Andersen.
 Harish joined the board of trustees upon the merger of Crisis with Off the Streets and into Work, where he was chair of the trustee board.
 Harish also works in a voluntary capacity as a Young Enterprise Business Adviser.
 He holds a masters level degree in engineering from Imperial College, London.